milap573/zrock-internship-2024-project2/README.md

 This project aims to develop a machine learning model to classify skin lesions as either cancerous or non-cancerous based on image data.
 Early detection of skin cancer can significantly improve prognosis, making this project valuable for healthcare applications.

+# Dataset
+Download dataset used in this project from here: https://www.kaggle.com/datasets/kylegraupe/skin-cancer-binary-classification-dataset

 # Steps invloved

 1. Data Collection: Gathered a diverse dataset of skin lesion images, categorizing them into cancerous and non-cancerous classes.
 The dataset includes training and validation sets for model development and testing.